 - Help your passengers load and unload shopping bags or luggage into your car or trunk.
 That courtesy is always appreciated.

 - Ask if your customers would like gum, mints, or a chilled water bottle, if you have some on hand.
-Offer to charge their phone while your driving.
+Offer to charge their phone while you’re driving.

 - If your customer wants to talk, be a good listener.
 If they ask you questions about yourself, answer them politely and enthusiastically.
 If you sense that they want to just sit back, rest, work, or not engage in a conversation, don’t force it by talking too much.
 Sometimes, silence is golden.

-How Uber Eats Drivers Can Earn More Tips:
+How Drivers Who Work With Uber Eats Can Earn More Tips:

-If you’re an Uber Eats driver, most of the above suggestions will work as well.
-Here are a few more suggestions that might encourage a passenger to answer the question “Are you supposed to tip Uber Eats drivers?” with a resounding “Yes!”
+If you drive with Uber Eats, most of the above suggestions will work as well.
+Here are a few more suggestions that might encourage a passenger to answer the question “Are you supposed to tip drivers who work with Uber Eats?” with a resounding “Yes!”